-1. Universitas Diponegoro accepts transfer students from overseas institutions recognized by the Ministry of Higher Education, and have attended minimum 2 semesters of their study in the home institution, passed the placement test

-- For Foreign Nationals (WNA) who are willing to transfer as students at Universitas Diponegoro must submit the following requirements: - a.
+- 1. Universitas Diponegoro accepts transfer students from overseas institutions recognized by the Ministry of Higher Education, and have attended minimum 2 semesters of their study in the home institution, passed the placement test organized by the transfer study program and meets the applicable regulations. - 2.
+For Foreign Nationals (WNA) who are willing to transfer as students at Universitas Diponegoro must submit the following requirements: - a.
 Curriculum vitae; - b.
-Photocopy/copy of diploma including the academic transcript; - c.
+Photocopy/copy of diploma including the academic transcript;

+- c.
 Certificate of financing guarantee during the study in Indonesia in the form of bank accounts; - d.
 Copy of valid passport for minimum of 1 year; - e.
 The statement letter of the students concerned to not work while studying in Indonesia; - f.
 The statement letter of the students concerned to comply with the prevailing laws and regulations in Indonesia; - g.
 Recent photos; - h.
 Health certificate from the authorized institution; and - i.
 Permission letter from the Ministry of Higher Education. - 3.
 Procedures for applying for individual WNA who will transfer as a student at Universitas Diponegoro are listed in the explanation of this regulation.